andrewkeller/seano-cli/docs/seano.rst

 2. Notes are mutable
 3. Notes are deletable
 4. Notes storage should not optimize for merge conflicts
-5. Cherry-picking a commit should also pull over associated notes witout requiring fixups
+5. Cherry-picking a commit should also pull over associated notes without requiring fixups
 6. Supports submodules
 7. Supports output types we know we need: reStructuredText, HTML, Confluence-flavored HTML, and RTF